Wellacre Academy: Extra-curricular activities

 The school offers a range of extra-curricular activities including independent learning, Cyber Discovery, table tennis and basketball.
 The school day on Wednesday is extended by one hour to accommodate the school's co-curricular programme, which sees students selecting from a range of sessions such as the school production, cryptography, astronomy, debating and The Duke of Edinburgh's Award.

 Eco-friendly facilities

 The school's eco-friendly facilities include energy saving systems throughout and in 2010, it opened an Eco Centre.
 Two bee colonies were added the following year, with the honey produced sold in the school and also exported to a girls' school in Bavaria, Germany, as part of Wellacre's international partnership with that school and an enterprise project.

 The school had 1,720 solar panels installed via a free-fit solar scheme in September 2016, giving it more solar panels than any other school in Great Britain.
 This installation will allow the school to generate more than £2 million in electricity savings over the next 25 years and be used for education.
+The scheme is part of a power purchase agreement with Eden Sustainable that was arranged by Green Energy International.